 - Have materials ready.
 Be ready for your zoom meeting

 - Sign in with your full name (real name)

 - Stay in one spot during the Zoom

 - Be aware of you background

 - virtual background are encouraged

 - don't use an inappropriate background

 - Know when and how to mute.

 - Utilize the chat box when you have a question.

 - Find a quiet spot.

 - Be on time.

 - Be respectful

+- No inappropriate language or activities

 - Wait your turn

 - use the raise hand feature

 - Be presentable.

-- wear a shirt and pants
+- $\circ$ wear a shirt and pants